Wildlife in Selous National Park

 The views of Selous from Beho Beho camp

-1. By air – The game reserve is easily accessible by any of the local airports connecting from Ruha and Dar es Salaam.
-From Ruha the flight duration is approximately 90 minutes while from Dar es Salam it is 45 minutes.
+1. By air: The game reserve is easily accessible by any of the local airports connecting Ruha and Dar es Salaam.
+From Ruha, the flight duration is approximately 90 minutes, while from Dar es Salam, it is 45 minutes.

-2. By car – The duration to reach Selous from Dar es salam by car may take up to 4 hours covering a distance of 220 kilometers.
+2. By car: The duration to reach Selous from Dar es Salam by car may take up to 4 hours, covering a distance of 220 kilometres.

-The Selous Game Reserve is one of the best places for wildlife viewing in Tanzania.
-With easy accessibility and having the ideal accommodation choices, this reserve cannot be overlooked by any means.
+For wildlife viewing in Tanzania, the Selous National Park is one of the best places.
+With easy accessibility and ideal accommodation choices, this reserve cannot be overlooked by any means.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.